qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Hence, this may result into missing transaction data in your GA.
 You can resolve this issue by configuring auto return in your payment gateway settings.

+= Does this plugin help me create/configure goals/funnels in my GA account? =
+Configuring goals are out of the scope of our plugin.
+Our plugin is designed to track checkout funnels only.

 = Does your Plugin support Product Refund? =

-Our existing plugin does not track product refund data, however you can buy our <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552" target="_blank">paid plugin</a> to get access to product Refund data
+Our existing plugin does not track product refund data, however you can buy our <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">paid plugin</a> to get access to product Refund data

 = Does your plugin supports Multilingual Wordpress site? =